-- To explore different healthcare systems and examine how they differ in important aspects of healthcare including access, financing, and delivery of services - To learn about important international health and healthcare concerns - To analyze real-life public health issues from different countries in the world - To illustrate global differences in the perceptions of illness and disease - To compare successes/challenges in different healthcare systems - To examine how healthcare systems change over time and across countries - To demonstrate the role of major global health and healthcare organizations and foundations in shaping the health of the people over time and across generations - To demonstrate major differences between the US healthcare system/programs and selected countries in the developed and developing world - To create awareness among students regarding careers pertaining to global health
+- To explore different healthcare systems and examine how they differ in important aspects of healthcare including access, financing, and delivery of services - To examine important international health and healthcare concerns - To analyze real-life public and medical health issues from different countries in the world - To illustrate global differences in the perceptions of illness and disease - To compare successes/challenges in different healthcare systems - To examine how healthcare systems change over time and across countries - To demonstrate the role of major global health and healthcare organizations and foundations in shaping the health of the people over time and across generations - To demonstrate major differences between the US healthcare system/programs and selected countries in the developed and developing world - To create awareness among students regarding careers pertaining to global health

-To meet these objectives, major global healthcare issues, types of healthcare systems, forces of change and important studies on international healthcare will be covered throughout the semester.
+To meet these objectives, major global healthcare issues, types of healthcare systems, forces of change and important studies on international healthcare will be introduced and discussed in class.
 Class components such as case studies, discussion forums and country projects will be utilized for learning as well as for sharing their understanding on global healthcare systems.
-Historical and current economic, cultural and other forces of global healthcare changes will be completed by individual students.
+Historical and current economic, cultural and other forces of global healthcare changes will be discussed and reported by individual students.